OrionExplorer/saturn-v/README.md

 * [More](http://imageshack.us/g/1/10321436/)

 **TODO**:
+- CSM/LM separation from S-IVB stage
-- [ ] Separate user accounts with authorization
+- Separate user accounts with authorization (full CRUD)
-- [ ] Trans Lunar Injection burn (patched conics along with Hohmann Transfer Orbit)
+- Trans Lunar Injection burn (patched conics along with Hohmann Transfer Orbit)
-- [ ] Apollo CSM/LM coasting to the Moon
+- Apollo CSM/LM coasting to the Moon
-- [ ] Entering Moon Orbit
+- Entering Moon Orbit
-- [ ] Apollo CSM and LM separation
+- Apollo CSM and LM separation
-- [ ] Landing on the Moon
+- Landing on the Moon

 All data used for this simulation is available in Apollo Flight Journals at http://history.nasa.gov/ (NASA) and http://www.braeunig.us/apollo/saturnV.htm (Robert A. Braeunig).